 High Pony Braid

-Any time Queen Bey is on tour, she shows up and she shows out with incredible beauty moments.
-During her and Jay-Z's OTR II Tour in Philly, she brought back her epic, butt-length braid, which inevitably broke the internet again.
+Any time Queen Bey is out and about, she shows up and shows out with incredible beauty moments.
+From Tidal events to her OTR II tour with Jay-Z, her epic, butt-length braid inevitably breaks the internet every time.
 Her hairstylist, Neal Farinah, posted a series of Instagram photos of her extra-long braid.
 He clearly has some serious skills.
-He captioned one of his posts: "THE BRAID THAT HAS IT'S OWN HAIR-OGRAPHY."
+He captioned one of his posts: "THE BRAID THAT HAS ITS OWN HAIR-OGRAPHY."
 True.
 We're so here for this diva moment.

 Center part.
 Sleek pony.
 Red lips.
 Perfect skin.
 Plenty of lash.
 The result? #Flawless Bey at the 2013 Grammy Awards.
 For a similar look, create a center part and slick hair back into a low pony.
 Use hairspray to avoid any flyaways.

-The Beyoncé who lets her curls run wild, as seen here at the 2012 BET Awards, just might be our favorite Beyoncé.
-Plus, how many people can pull off a green smoky eye with a chartreuse dress?
-This hairstyle is best achieved by alternating curl patterns and dry texture spray, such as It's a 10's Miracle Blow Dry Texture Spray ($25).
+The Beyoncé who embraces voluminous curls, as seen here at an event for The Harder They Fall (which Jay-Z produced) in 2021, just might be our favorite Beyoncé.
+This hairstyle is best achieved with a good curling iron and dry texture spray, such as It's a 10's Miracle Blow Dry Texture Spray ($25).

 Beyoncé has rocked everything from a lob to an updo, but we'll always be fans of her extra-long looks.
-Her tousled blonde waves and soft, shimmering makeup even managed to shift the focus from her sparkling Elie Saab couture gown.
+Her tousled blonde waves and soft, shimmering makeup even managed to shift the focus from her sparkling, structural gown by Albanian brand Kujta & Meri.
 To try this at home, spritz a product like Sexy Hair's Texture Beach'n Spray Texturizing Beach Spray ($19) throughout the hair, then use a comb to add more volume and texture.

-A few days later, Sasha Fierce hit the stage at the Super Bowl XLVII Halftime Show with performance-ready tresses (read: very flippable hair), a bronze smoky eye, and a metallic manicure to match.
+In 2013, Sasha Fierce hit the stage at the Super Bowl XLVII halftime show with performance-ready tresses (read: very flippable hair), a bronze smoky eye, and a metallic manicure to match.

 If anyone can pull off statement eyes and lips at the same time, it’s Beyoncé.
 Proof?
-Check out her look—deep red lips and kohl-lined eyes—at the 2014 Grammy Awards.
-For a similar wet-hair look, work in a dollop-sized amount of Oribe Gel Sérum ($63) to damp hair and scrunch for texture.
+Check out this look—deep red lips and skinny white sunglasses—which made a fun statement in 2021.
+For a similar wet-hair look, work a dollop-sized amount of Oribe Gel Sérum ($63) into damp hair and scrunch for texture.

 It was all about the eyes at the 2013 Met Gala.
-Just add glowy skin, brushed-up brows, and a pale-pink pout, and you’ve got a Queen Bey–approved beauty look.
-The center-part keeps the loose voluminous style from veering too casual.
+Just add glowing skin, brushed-up brows, and a pale pink pout, and you’ve got a Queen Bey–approved beauty look.
+The center part keeps the loose, voluminous style from veering too casual.

 "I love Beyoncé in absolutely any and every look, but her iconic high pony is one of my favorites," says hairstylist Clariss Rubenstein, an R+Co Collective member.
-And hey — if you’re going to perform “Single Ladies” at the 2008 American Music Awards, you need a ponytail to whip around, like Bey’s high, bouncy, and voluminous version.
+And hey—if you’re going to perform danceable hits like “Single Ladies,” you need a ponytail to whip around, like Bey’s high, bouncy, and voluminous version.

-Queen Bey even more radiant than usual in this casual look thanks to rosy cheeks, glossy peach lips, and a gorgeous glow.
-For a similar look, part hair in the center and secure in a low pony, then use a wide-barrel curling iron to create waves on the bang or front of hair.
+Queen Bey looks even more radiant than usual in this casual look thanks to rosy cheeks, glossy peach lips, and a gorgeous glow.
+For a similar look, part your hair in the center and twist into a low ponytail style, then use a wide-barrel curling iron to enhance waves on your bangs or front pieces.

 Center-Parted Wavy Updo

-We’re crazy in love with Bey’s center part and smoothed-back curls — a look that manages to be both casual and put-together at once.
+We’re crazy in love with Bey’s center part and smoothed-back curls—it's a look that manages to be both casual and put-together at once.
 This look benefits from a spritz of shine spray, like Aveda Brilliant Spray-On Shine ($31).

 Straight and Half-Up

-As we're gearing up for fall, let this moody dark lip serve as inspo to switch up your lipstick color palette.
+Let this moody dark lip serve as inspiration to switch up your lipstick color palette.
 Hair-wise, we love this half-up style.
 For similar volume, use a teasing brush to backcomb the roots for volume and brush those sides back nice and tight.
 Apply a spritz of hairspray directly onto a hair brush before smoothing the sides.

-This style paired with a couture hat is such a powerful look.
-If you're wearing a dramatic hat, nearly any style works, just ensure the hair is slicked back and invest in clips or bobby pins to secure your accessory to your head.
+Defined waves paired with a couture hat create such a powerful look.
+If you're wearing a dramatic hat, nearly any style works—just ensure the hair works with your statement headpiece and invest in clips or bobby pins to secure your accessory to your head.

 Half-Up and Crimped

 Who says crimped hair is a thing of the past?
 Not Beyoncé.
-This textured high ponytail is all the sultry feels.
+This textured high ponytail has all the sultry feels.
 As Rubenstein notes, sometimes the music icon's updo "is curly and voluminous, sometimes it's tame and straight.
-Either way, parted or straight back, to get the hair smooth and sleek around the face you need a great pomade."
-We like Biolage Styling Gelée ($6).
+Either way, parted or straight back, to get the hair smooth and sleek around the face, you need a great pomade."
+We like the Biolage Styling Gelée ($6).

 Slicked Up and Loosely Crimped

-Queen Bey is channeling the glowing goddess she is in this stunning, neutral makeup look.
+Queen Bey is channeling her innate glowing goddess energy in this stunning, neutral makeup look.
 These champagne-gold shades look breathtaking on her skin tone.
-"My go to for this is R+Co BLEU Elastic Styling Pomade ($52)," Rubenstein says.
-"Brush the hair, warm the pomade between hands and smooth back your ponytail.
+"My go to for this is R+Co Bleu Elastic Styling Pomade ($52)," Rubenstein says.
+"Brush the hair, warm the pomade between hands, and smooth back your ponytail.
 If you need extra smoothing, go over the hair with a soft, natural bustle brush."

 Super Long Pony

 In typical Beyoncé fashion, go big or go home.
 If you're going to wear a ponytail, it might as well be extra long and swing past your waistline.
-You're looking at true #PonytailGoals right here.
 For a similar style, go for extensions for the most drama.

-Her highlighter is practically blinding in this rare selfie moment.
-It's hard to choose what we love most about this glam—a toss-up between the winged eyeliner and the ultra-glossy lip.
+Beyoncé's highlighter is practically blinding in this rare selfie moment.
+It's hard to choose what we love most about this glam—it's a toss-up between the winged eyeliner and the ultra-glossy lip.
 Of course, the real star of the show is the retro 'do.
-For a similar look, use The Doux Mousse Def Texture Foam ($15) and sculpt loose waves, finishing with a blast of heat.
+For a similar look, use The Doux's Mousse Def Texture Foam ($15) and sculpt loose waves, finishing with a blast of heat.